-Cherry.bytes is fun, innovative and engaging; a world of new experiences where your child will be encouraged to ‘learn to love to learn’ and become ‘passionately curious’!
+Cherry.bytes is fun and engaging; a world of new experiences where your preschool child will be encouraged to ‘learn to love to learn’ and become ‘passionately curious’!

-Cherry.bytes is unique to Kindercare, focussing on actively involving your child in the use of technology to create and explore, rather than just being a passive user who ‘consumes’ technology.
+Cherry.bytes is unique to Kindercare, focusing on actively involving your child in the use of technology to create and explore, rather than just being a passive user who ‘consumes’ technology.

-Cherry.bytes is introduced to children at around 3 years and 6 months because it's at this stage of development that they are becoming less egocentric and beginning to understand the concepts of sharing and taking turns.
-Learning social skills is an important part of the Cherry.bytes program, as children work and make discoveries alongside a partner.
+Children are eligible to attend Cherry.bytes at around 3 years and 6 months because it's at this stage of development that they are becoming less egocentric and can begin to understand the concepts of sharing and turn-taking.
+Developing social skills is an important part of the Cherry.bytes program, as children work in pairs, have discussions and make discoveries alongside a partner.